 The Bechtel Group is one of the world’s largest engineering, construction, and project management companies, including nineteen joint-venture companies and numerous subsidiaries.
 Based in San Francisco since 1898, four generations of the Bechtel family have led their business through more than 22,000 projects in 140 nations on all seven continents.
 From the revival of the American railroad system, they have gone on to such projects as the Hoover Dam, the Bay Area Transit (BART) in San Francisco, and presently the management and operation of Los Alamos National Laboratories.
 The company plays a major role in the nuclear sector, with its early involvement in the Manhattan Project and its construction or design of over half the nuclear power plants in America.
 As explored in chapter 4, it is also one of the premier water-privatization companies in the world.

-With a history in the Persian Gulf since World War, Bechtel has built oil refineries and pipelines, as well as major infrastructure such as highways and airports.
+With a history in the Persian Gulf since the Second World War, Bechtel has built oil refineries and pipelines, as well as major infrastructure such as highways and airports.
 During the 1980s, a Saudi Arabian client of one Bechtel subsidiary invested $10 million in the Bin Laden Construction Company.

 The U.S. government, however, is the biggest financier of Bechtel and its subsidiaries.
 From fiscal years 1990 to 2002, the company received more than $11.7 billion in U.S. government contracts.
 Between 2002 and July 2004 Bechtel received nearly $3 billion from the agency USAID; their results for 2011 indicated total revenues of $3.29 billion, with new awards at $53 billion.